-So you got yourself a bottle of sake and you just found out that you need to heat it.
+So you got yourself a bottle of sake, and you just found out that you need to heat it.
 We will show you four different ways of warming your brew to perfection and even show you how to keep it warm.

 About warm sake

-Premium sake, most of which are preferably served cold or at room temperature, has only been around for less than 50 years.
+Premium brands, most of which are preferably served cold or at room temperature, has only been around for less than 50 years.
 For 2,000 years before that, it was common for all sake to be consumed warm.
 So what changed 50 years ago?

-This is important to know because many people believe that warm sake is of an inferior grade and that simply isn’t true.
-Yes, most premium types are best served cold or at room temperature while non-premium brands are generally best served warm, but there are many exceptions to this rule.
+This is important to know because many people believe that warm sake is of an inferior grade, and that simply isn’t true.
+Yes, most premium types are best served cold or at room temperature, while non-premium brands are generally best served warm, but there are many exceptions to this rule.

 Sake heating chart